What are roundworms?

-Roundworms (nematodes or ascarids) are parasites that live freely in the intestine, feeding off of partially digested intestinal contents.
-Their name is derived from their tubular or "round" shape.
+Roundworms (also known as nematodes or ascarids) are parasites that live freely in the intestine, feeding off of partially digested intestinal contents.
+Their name is derived from their tubular or ‘round’ shape.

 How did my dog get roundworms?

 Infected dogs shed the microscopic roundworm eggs in their feces.
 Other dogs may become infected by sniffing or licking infected feces.
-Roundworm eggs can also be spread by other animals such as rodents, earthworms, roaches and birds.
-In these animals, the roundworms are merely transported, and do not mature into adults; if a dog eats this "paratenic" host, the roundworm is liberated and completes its maturation.
+Roundworm eggs can also be spread by other animals such as rodents, earthworms, cockroaches, and birds.
+In these animals, the roundworms are merely transported, and do not mature into adults; if a dog eats this paratenic host (an accidental transport host), the roundworm is able to continue its lifecycle.

 "In the dog, the roundworm undergoes a complicated life cycle."